timsampson/appScriptV8parcel/README.md

 Clone the repo, run `npm install`, install Clasp globally `npm install @google/clasp -g` and if prompted for a dependency, inquirer@^6.0.0,  run `npm install inquirer@^6.0.0 -g`.

-Log in to clasp `clasp login --no-localhost`
+If you are using Codespaces, Log in to clasp `clasp login --no-localhost`.

 Create an web app: `clasp create --type webapp  --title "Your Title" --rootDir ./appsscript`

-Next install Parcel, Parcel Bundler and the plugin to inline: `npm install --global parcel parcel-bundler parcel-plugin-inliner`.

 ### Build and Deploy